Heartworm Disease: Healthy Pet/Happy Pet 3

 So how do we prevent this deadly disease in our dogs and cats?

-Every month, year round, for your pet’s entire life, you should provide them with a heartworm preventive medication.
+Every month, year-round, for your pet’s entire life, you should provide them with heartworm preventive medication.

 There are many of these products on the market these days, and your veterinary team can give you the best advice on which to use based on your family of pets.

 I recommend a monthly chewable treat for dogs, like HeartGard Plus – this product protects your dog 100% against the disease when given monthly.
 The dogs love it since it is a beef-flavored treat, and it is also an excellent monthly gastrointestinal dewormer.

 For cats, I usually recommend monthly administration of a topical liquid that is applied to the skin at the base of the neck called Revolution.
 Not only does this provide protection against heartworm disease but it is a dewormer, a flea and tick preventative, protects against ear mites, and kills other external parasites as well.

 For less than the cost of 2 lattes, you can purchase one of these lifesaving products for your pet each month.
 I’d say that’s a pretty good deal!

 Because our weather conditions rarely allow for a complete kill of parasite eggs and larvae over the winter months, parasitic diseases are at the forefront of what veterinarians treat in southern states.
 Talk to your veterinarian about recommendations for your pets.

 The veterinary team is there to help you, offer advice and provide support when you need it.